sogaiu/ts-clojure/README.md

 ### Isolation

-I had trouble at various points with `tree-sitter` using things that I was unaware of.
-I believe this was the result of a combination of testing with different versions of `tree-sitter` (various configuration and operation file paths changed between versions), having multiple versions of grammars under my home directory, along with [tree-sitter's automatic compilation](https://github.com/tree-sitter/tree-sitter/issues/2017) (and my not understanding how it works in detail).
-If you want to avoid some of that kind of thing, you might want to consider some kind of isolation / simplification mechanism such as using a fresh user account when working with this repository.
+I had trouble at various points with `tree-sitter` behavior being influenced by things that I was unaware of.
+I believe this was the result of a combination of:

+* testing with different versions of `tree-sitter` (various configuration and operation file paths changed between versions),
+* having multiple versions of grammars under my home directory,
+* not understanding the workings of [tree-sitter's automatic compilation](https://github.com/tree-sitter/tree-sitter/issues/2017)

+One way to avoid some of this kind of thing is to use some kind of isolation / simplification mechanism such as a fresh user account.